FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 ###Notes
 The project is driven by a community of medical doctors and computer workers and was created on the pulse of a french team.

-All applications are free, open source and released under the GPLv3 licence.
+All contributor must declare his/her conflict of interests.
+Contributors that are not totally independant of the pharmaceutical industry and/or the proprietary socftware industry will not be able to join our team.

+All the FreeMedForms community want to thank the Debian Med team that supports our project.
+Thanks to this help, FreeMedForms is fully available in the official stable repository since a long time.
+Eric is now an active member of the Debian Med team.

-The project is supported by the Debian Med team and also the FedoraMedical and OpenSuse Medical teams.
+The project is also supported by the FedoraMedical and OpenSuse Medical teams.

 !